 You’ll be amazed at how much stock you can obtain when you think that there is nothing left there.

 For turkey, it takes much longer, but with chicken, the bones begin to disintegrate sometime after 12 hours.

 Maybe a day or so later, you can see that even the larger chicken bones start to completely fall apart.
 With my turkey leftovers, I saved the bones in the freezer after obtaining my stock, and reused them in my next batch of chicken stock.
 Even those eventually disintegrated.
 At that point, I strain out my stock, but save the broken down skin and bones to feed them to my dogs.
 They love it.
 Obviously, you should only serve them to your dogs when the bones completely fall apart.
 Poultry bones can otherwise splinter and be dangerous for them.

 Once you have your stock, the rest of the soup is simple.
-I like to simmer the soup with some cut up vegetables like celery, onion and carrots, and when the veggies start to get tender, I add in some rice.
+I like to simmer the stock with some cut up vegetables like celery, onion and carrots, and when the veggies start to get tender, I add in some rice.
 If you are using a brown rice that takes longer to cook, add it in at the beginning of cooking.
-Meanwhile, shred the leftover meat, and add in it when there are a few minutes left in the cooking time.
+Meanwhile, shred the leftover meat, and add in it when there are a few minutes left.

 For a day after Thanksgiving soup, if you have any leftover stuffing, you can throw some in at the end of the cooking time.
-It adds a wonderful flavor to the soup that lets you relive Thanksgiving dinner as a soup.
+It adds a wonderful flavor to the soup that lets you relive Thanksgiving.